Cart 0

 The Teen Job Hub employs Art Garden youth who are prepared for more responsibility.
 When we ask applicants why they want to work at the Art Garden they say they want to work with people they love, be in a space where they feel supported, and do work that is fun and that they feel is important for the neighborhood.

-Some of the opportunities have been grant-supported work — including the design and production of artwork for Mosaic Garden and Orchard, the Welcome to Binghampton Mural and the Tillman Sculpture Park,
+Some of the opportunities have been grant-supported work — including the design and production of artwork for Mosaic Garden and Orchard, the Welcome to Binghampton Mural and Tillman Sculpture Park, and Camp Counselor Opportunities.

 Community Gardens

-Our gardens offer hands-on skills training and education, meaningful community building, and a welcoming space where families can access fresh, health food.
-We harvest and sell produce through out the Binghampton neighborhood and the greater Memphis Community, with the goal of expanding to supply local restaurants and famers’ markets.
+We harvest and sell produce throughout the Binghampton neighborhood and the greater Memphis Community, with the goal of expanding to supply local restaurants and farmers’ markets.

 Community Outreach